A Guide to Bank Payments in Switzerland

 TWINT

 Next to more traditional payment methods, TWINT is a widely-used digital wallet in Switzerland that enables users to make payments with their smartphones through a mobile app.
-The app has achieved significant adoption, with 77% of physical stores and 76% of online shops in the country offering it as a payment method.
+The app has achieved significant adoption, with over 80% of physical stores and 84% of online shops in the country offering it as a payment method.

-With over 5 million active users, TWINT is used by over half of the Swiss population.
+With over 6 million active users, TWINT is used by over two-thirds of the Swiss population.
 Currently, payments can only be made in Swiss francs and are limited to businesses and shops within Switzerland.

 Direct debits